LuisReyes98/sample_lighttouch_app/README.md

 ### Built in themes

-* base-theme
-even though the use of base theme is totally optional and you can develop your own custom views for the handling the models views, base-theme (https://github.com/lighttouch-themes/base-theme)  already comes with a ready to be used interface to the handling of models , all you need to do is the correct setup (explained in the following segment) .
+* **base-theme**: even though the use of base theme is totally optional and you can develop your own custom views for the handling the models views, [base-theme](https://github.com/lighttouch-themes/base-theme)  already comes with a ready to be used interface to the handling of models , all you need to do is the correct setup (explained in the following segment) .

 ### Setting up  html interface in your project main theme